-The initial portraits of Tiggen were again concerned with my fascination with transformation – using the devise of seeing her face through a glass of water offered the opportunity to focus on other elements of her.
-I was also interested to see that the image contained in the glass resembled myself so this too added another dynamic to the image as a whole.
+The portraits of my daughter Tiggen, involved my interest in the nature of transformation.
+By using the device of depicting her face through a glass of water offered the opportunity to explore psychological impressions too.
+It intrigued me to see the image constrained within the water of the glass also resembled myself… naturally this too, added another dynamic to the image as a whole.

-Along with some of my earlier figures in water, were using the portrait to express states of emotion and sensation which I titled ‘Synaesthesia’.
-These were made in response to my interest in the cross over or blending of sense modalities – for instance seeing words or numbers as colours.
+Earlier paintings of figures in water also relate to this theme and other intuitive portraits express states of emotion and sensation, entitled ‘Synaesthesia’ and were made in response to my interest in this cross fertilisation of sense modalities – such as seeing words or numbers as colours.
 Some of my own synaesthetic experiences involve touch and sound as colour, pattern and image.
-I would like these paintings to suggest the fleeting impressions and sensations experienced in this way and also relate to meditative or alternate states of awareness.
+My aim for these paintings is to suggest the fleeting impressions and sensations experienced in this way and also relate to meditative or alternate states of awareness.